marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 `htkDir : /your/path/to/htk/`

-This labeler is used in lieu of the EHMM Labeler when building a Unit-Selection voice.
+This labeler is used in lieu of the EHMM Labeler when building a Unit-Selection voice, as it is more time-efficient.
 The output directory, under HTKLabeler settings HTKLabeler.outputLabDir should correspond with db.LabDir under Global Settings.

 **LabelPauseDeleter**
 It is recommended to run the LabelPauseDeleter after the label files have been created by HTK, to avoid problems with subsequent voicebuilding components.